ORTools4MTEX/ORTools/README.md

 ### [Example 1](./scripts/ORPlotter_example1.m)
 #### Parent grain reconstruction and variant analysis in lath martensitic steel
 This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for phase transitions in steels.
-Here some of ORplotter's functionalities are introduced to demonstrate which functions can be used in which steps of the process to generate publication-ready plots.
+Here some of ORplotter's plotting functions are used to create publication-ready plots.

 ---